Priti Krishtel

-Priti Krishtel (née Radhakrishnan) is a lawyer and advocate for patent reform and increased public participation in the patent system.
+Priti Krishtel is a lawyer and advocate for patent reform and increased public participation in the patent system.
 She co-founded the United States-based nonprofit organization the Initiative for Medicines, Access, and Knowledge.

 She is a media contributor for national and international news outlets, a MacArthur Fellow, a TED speaker, and a Presidential Leadership Scholar.

 Early life and education

 Krishtel grew up in California.
 She obtained her undergraduate degree from University of California, Berkeley, and her Juris Doctor degree from the New York University School of Law.

 Career

-Krishtel started her access to medicines career in the early 2000s while working as a public interest lawyer in India at the height of the HIV/AIDS epidemic.
+Krishtel started her career in the early 2000s while working as a public interest lawyer in India at the height of the HIV/AIDS epidemic.
 She saw first-hand how patent monopolies often reduced the availability of life-saving medications in lower-income countries.
 After meeting fellow lawyer Tahir Amin at a protest about HIV drug prices in Bangalore, Krishtel and Amin co-founded the Initiative for Medicines, Access, and Knowledge to use their legal background to expose inequities in the patent system to increase access to affordable, life-saving medications for people around the world.

 Krishtel has partnered with patient groups and humanitarian organizations, including Doctors Without Borders (Médecins Sans Frontières), to challenge patents by Gilead Sciences on hepatitis C treatment sofosbuvir, a patent application by Novartis from patenting leukemia drug Gleevec, and Abbott Laboratories patents on the HIV drug Kaletra.
 These challenges resulted in increased patient access to medicines and public savings for governments and health systems.